Spare parts and repairs: A right in Europe?

 The right to repair in the European Union

-In response to the wishes of MEPs, the European Commission published a proposal for a directive on the right to repair on 22 March 2023.
+In response to the wishes of MEPs, the European Commission published a proposal for a directive on the right to repair.
+This directive will start to apply on 31 July 2026.

-This proposal provides for several axes to promote product repair in the European Union.
+It provides for several measures to promote product repair in the European Union.

 Beyond the legal guarantee :

-• right for consumers to claim repair to producers would be introduced for a category of products that are technically repairable and affected by ecodesign measures (refrigerators, washing machines, televisions, etc.).
+- A right for consumers to claim repair to producers will be introduced for a category of products that are technically repairable and affected by ecodesign measures (refrigerators, washing machines, televisions, etc.).
 Telephones, tablets and certain other electronic devices should be added.

 The right to repairs in the European countries